c4software/rpi-docker-lamp-stack/README.md

 **WIP Project**

 - Web : Apache + PHP (php 7 & adminer)
-- Database : tobi312/rpi-mariadb (not the official image since armv7 is not supported)
+- Database : `tobi312/rpi-mariadb` (not the official image since armv7 is not supported)
-- FTP: ftp service to upload your source remotely (password & username should be the same, ex. `user: sample` & `pass: sample`)
+- FTP: custom ftp service to upload your source remotely (password & username should be the same, ex. `user: sample` & `pass: sample`)

 **FOR TESTING/EVALUATION ONLY - NOT FOR PRODUCTION** **I REPEAT DO NOT USE IT IN PRODUCTION**